borzooei/share-plus/README.md

 Add more features  to share plugin by Pascal Orth

-please extacte in share folder in mod
+please extacte to share folder in mod : mod/share